Karpova-Lab/nosepoke/hugo/content/_index.md

 **Robust and manufacturable**
   - Designed to be machined out of hard plastic or aluminum by a typical machine shop.
 A less durable version could be 3D printed
   - Zero exposed wires, all connections are integrated into the PCB or made with solder joints.
-    - Removes possibility of connections coming loose or wires becoming damaged over time
+    - Removes possibility of connections coming loose or wires becoming damaged over time.
   - Electronics can be easily scaled to larger quantities
-    - Single sided PCB with surface mount components is ideal for a PCB assembly service or manual assembly with a toaster oven/hot plate/heat gun
+    - Single sided PCB with surface mount components is ideal for a PCB assembly service or manual assembly with a toaster oven/hot plate/heat gun.

 **Open source**